-The path can be anything since the filter driver only uses file IDs.
-So the filename can have obscure characters or be any length.
+The path can be anything, since the filter driver only uses file IDs.
+The file name can therefore have special characters and be of any length.
 It all looks the same to the filter driver.

 If files are encrypted due to ransomware, can these be restored as normal?